 The Food and Drug Administration cleared 39 novel medicines in 2012, nine more than a year earlier, agency data show.
-Among the non-cancer products were Arena Pharmaceuticals Inc. (ARNA)’s Belviq, the first new prescription weight-loss pill in 13 years, and Johnson & Johnson (JNJ)’s Sirturo, aimed at patients with tuberculosis who are resistant to multiple-drug therapies.
+Among the non-cancer products were Arena Pharmaceuticals Inc. (ARNA:US)’s Belviq, the first new prescription weight-loss pill in 13 years, and Johnson & Johnson (JNJ:US)’s Sirturo, aimed at patients with tuberculosis who are resistant to multiple-drug therapies.

 Approvals of innovative drugs have averaged about 23 a year over a decade.
 The FDA tightened its safety standards after the high-profile 2004 failure of Merck & Co.’s painkiller Vioxx and other drugs.
 Since then, companies have included more safety studies as part of their development strategies, and shifted their focus to specialty drugs with higher chances of approval because they target the patients they’re most likely to work on.